-A typical example is when one partner comes home from work needing to relax and unwind after a highly stressful day and they are met with the other partner’s need to offload about their day.
-1 partner’s need to relax and unwind and the other partner’s need for attention/to be listened to means that both are likely to be disappointed, neither get what they need from each other in order to destress and if nothing changes this can become a repeated unhealthy pattern of behaviour.
+For example: one partner comes home from work needing to relax and unwind after a highly stressful day and they are met with the other partner’s need to offload about their day.
+1 partner’s need to relax and unwind and the other partner’s need for attention/to be listened to means that both are likely to be disappointed, neither get what they need in order to destress and negative emotions escalate.
+If nothing changes this can become a repeated unhealthy pattern of behaviour.
+Ultimately they can dread coming together after the work day and find ways to avoid each other.

 It is very often competing needs that lead to difficulties in relationships.
-One partner’s need to feel secure can unconsciously lead to them becoming controlling and as the other partner begins to feel a loss of autonomy and control they may start to feel the need to escape from the suffocating relationship and become physically or emotionally distant.
+One partner’s need to feel secure can lead to controlling behaviour which can undermine the other partner sense of autonomy.
+They may start to feel the need to escape from the suffocating relationship and become physically or emotionally distant.
 This can be the beginning of a downward spiral if nothing changes, resulting in a dangerous escalation of control or break up.

 Often marital or relationship problems arise when one partner has suffered trauma or abuse in the past and this is impacting on their relationship in the present.
 Previous abusive relationships can leave an emotional imprint and unconsciously affect emotional responses in new relationships.